 Knowing the Regulators

-In addition, as counsel for securities and futures exchanges, we assist exchanges in enforcing rules and disciplining members.
+As counsel for securities and futures exchanges, we assist exchanges in enforcing rules and disciplining members.
 This work requires that we think and act as regulators, a perspective that gives us special insights when representing regulated entities on compliance or enforcement matters.

-Our lawyers’ experience as federal and industry regulators means that we know how regulators think and what will concern them.
-This understanding enables us to anticipate and prevent problems.
 If enforcement issues arise, we know what will work and what will not, putting us in the best position to negotiate a legal or regulatory solution when that meets our client’s goal.

 Knowing our Clients